 But don’t fret, mastering virtual presentations isn’t impossible.
-You just need a little practice, the right equipment, and this ultimate guide to online presentations from our team.
+You just need a little practice, the right equipment, and this ultimate guide to online presentations from a presentation design company.
 In this guide, we’ll cover the following three topics:

 - Requirements (non-tech and tech) for an effective online presentation

 - Choosing the right video conferencing tool for you